decentralized-identity/keri/docs/Q-and-A.md

 #### Transfer
 The process of changing the _controller_ of _cryptocurrency_, _identity_ or _verifiable credential_.
 MAY require the use of a _key_.

+#### Transferable identifier
+And identifier of which you can rotate its controlling private key.
+When the private key for a transferable identifier become exposed to potential compromise then control over the identifier may be transferred to a new key-pair to maintain security.

+The main innovation of KERI is that it provides a universal decentralized mechanism that supports *both* non-transferable and more importantly transferable self-certifying identifiers.

 #### Trust-over-IP
 It's a term related to the effort of a foundation.
 The Trust over IP Foundation is an independent project hosted at Linux Foundation to enable the trustworthy exchange and verification of data between any two parties on the Internet.
 [More](https://trustoverip.org/about/faq/).